juxor/afaq/markdown/secG3.md

-_"inflation is always and everywhere a monetary phenomenon"_ (to use Friedman's expression) is _"ultimately based on the old homily that inflation is merely 'too many dollars chasing too few goods.'"_ Davidson notes that _"[t]his 'too many dollars clich is usually illustrated by employing a two- island parable.
+_"inflation is always and everywhere a monetary phenomenon"_ (to use Friedman's expression) is _"ultimately based on the old homily that inflation is merely 'too many dollars chasing too few goods.'"_ Davidson notes that _"[t]his 'too many dollars cliche is usually illustrated by employing a two- island parable.
 Imagine a hypothetical island where the only available goods are 10 apples and the money supply consists of, say, 10 $1 bills.
 If all the dollars are used to purchase the apples, the price per apple will be $1.
 For